 Despite this devastation, patches of poppies sprouted on the disturbed soil, including among the freshly dug graves of fallen soldiers.
-Inspired by the beautiful blood-red flowers blooming near his friend's grave, John McCrae, a Canadian soldier, wrote the now-famous poem "In Flanders Fields." [link to Memorial Day lesson with full poem.]
+Inspired by the beautiful blood-red flowers blooming near his friend's grave, John McCrae, a Canadian soldier, wrote the now-famous poem "In Flanders Fields."
+[The KidsGardening lesson plan "Remembering Memorial Day has the complete poem and more: https://kidsgardening.org/lesson-planmemorial-day/.]